2021 ACC Championship Game: Teams

 The 2021 ACC Championship Game featured the Pittsburgh Panthers, champions of the Coastal Division, and the Wake Forest Demon Deacons, champions of the Atlantic Division.
 It was only the second all-time meeting between the teams, with Pittsburgh winning the only previous meeting, in 2018, by a score of 34–13.
 This was each teams' second appearance in the ACC title game; Wake Forest won its lone previous appearance in 2006, while Pittsburgh lost its lone previous appearance in 2018.

-This was the first ACC Championship game since 2014 where Clemson does not appear; the Tigers have won each of the last six championship games.
-Further, Pittsburgh will attempt to become the first Coastal Division team to win the ACC Championship since Virginia Tech did it in 2010.
-Entering the game, the winner of the last eight ACC Championship Games has gone on to compete in the College Football Playoff; it is expected that the streak will not continue to include the 2021 champions.
+This was the first ACC Championship game since 2014 where Clemson did not appear; the Tigers had won each of the previous six championship games.
+Further, Pittsburgh became the first Coastal Division team to win the ACC Championship since Virginia Tech did it in 2010.
+Entering the game, the winner of the previous eight ACC Championship Games has gone on to compete in the College Football Playoff; that streak did not continue to include the 2021 champions.